Katy Perry’s Public Service Announcement: ‘Don’t Normalize Hate’

 There is no doubt that this video is already causing controversy.
 According to the Huffington Post report, having an actress play an Asian woman was not the best or most effective way to get the message across.
 Fans remarked why Perry couldn’t have both an Asian and a Pakistani woman featured in the video.
 Some would say that the PSA is borderline yellowface.

-In an interview with the Los Angeles Times, the PSA’s director spoke about why Perry, who will participate in the Women’s March following Trump’s Inauguration, became involved with this project.
+In an interview with the Los Angeles Times, the PSA’s director spoke about why Perry, who will participate in the Women’s March following Trump’s inauguration, became involved with this project.

 “I think like a lot of us who are terrified of Trump’s ideals and policies, she is too,” Tanimura said.
 “And this is one instance where she’s able to help educate someone – even one person – on the horrors of the past and what could potentially be repeated.”